 The Bible does not teach that hell is a place of eternal torment.
 Instead, God will eradicate all sin and wickedness, not punish the wicked forever.

 For centuries, preachers have scared churchgoers with the image of a fiery hell where sinners spend eternity.
-Is such a place or state biblical?
-If not, what is God's plan for those who refuse to submit to Him?
+But is such a place or state biblical?

 Richard Ritenbaugh discusses the explosive interview concerning the reality of hell conducted by Eugenio Scalfari, a longtime atheist friend of Pope Francis.
 According to Scalfari, Pope Francis maintains that hell does not exist.
 In stating that condemned . . .